Documentation

 ai_containment

-Action sandboxing for autonomous agents, tool-use monitoring, shadow AI detection, and policy enforcement.
+Action sandboxing for autonomous agents, tool-use monitoring, shadow AI detection, policy enforcement, OWASP Agentic AI Top 10 coverage, tool integrity monitoring, goal hijack detection, memory poisoning detection, and cascade failure monitoring.

 Data Poisoning Guard